ekmixon/WanderList/README.md

 bower install
 ```

 7.)
+Edit the /app/app.js file to include your RIDB Api Key

+8.)
 Start the grunt server.
 By default, the site will be hosted on http://0.0.0.0:9000/
 ``` bash
 grunt serve
 ```